jdtsmith/org-mac-image-paste/README.md

 ## Other Requirements

-The following are required for org-mac-image-paste:
+The following are required for `org-mac-image-paste` to work:

 - The excellent [emacs-mac](https://bitbucket.org/mituharu/emacs-mac/) fork of emacs.
 - The in-built `sips` tool (for querying image dpi).